mendix/docs/howtogeneral/mendixcloud/node-permissions.md

 ## 1 Introduction

-Access management for your Mendix Cloud environments is handled in the **Node Security** tab.
+Access management for your Mendix Cloud environments is handled in the **Node Security** tab under **Security**.
 Each team member can subscribe or unsubscribe to the alerts, and the **Technical Contact** can manage the permissions of each team member.

 <div class="alert alert-info">{% markdown %}